 FlexFleet Solutions GmbH from Münster offers FrachtPilot, a software for the regional direct marketing of food and delivery services.
 The company was founded in 2019 and currently employs around ten people.

-The Institute for Business Informatics at the WWU Münster is one of the largest and most renowned business informatics institutes in Germany.
+The Institute of Information Systems at the University of Münster is one of the largest and most renowned institutes of information systems in Germany.
 Business informatics deals with the design, introduction and evaluation of operational and inter-company information systems.

 Many farmers have a problem with direct marketing: the organisational effort is enormous even with just a few customers.
 Orders, invoices and route planning produce mountains of paper in many places.
 Many use pen and paper or self-made Excel spreadsheets to accept, manage, invoice and pick orders.
 This costs time, money and nerves.
 There is no holistic software for direct agricultural marketing.
 Yet regional direct marketing offers many advantages for agriculture: Farmers are no longer dependent on the trade and determine their prices themselves.
 And yet they can hope for high demand: Because regional products are in vogue and are readily bought, eaten and drunk by private individuals and restaurants.

-Dr Sebastian Terlunen, a business informatics specialist at the WWU Münster and who himself grew up with agriculture, recognised the problem.
+Dr. Sebastian Terlunen, a business informatics specialist at the University of Münster and who himself grew up with agriculture, recognised the problem.
 As an employee of Prof. Dr Stephan Meisel at the Institute of Business Informatics, he was primarily concerned with route optimisation and tour planning.
 In a conversation with a farmer friend, he then learned that many farmers plan their routes on paper due to a lack of alternatives.

 In 2019, the founders launched their software FrachtPilot, a practical cloud solution.
 The software organises direct agricultural marketing from the first to the last step.
 From the order to your own webshop.
 FrachtPilot manages customers, products and stocks.
 It takes care of picking, creates delivery lists, plans fleets, works out routes and keeps an eye on whether delivery has worked out.
 He also records the returns, manages the invoices, and in the end he even reports the VAT data to the tax office.
 For Sebastian Terlunen, this means "putting the yard on autopilot".